ncase/anxiety/scenes/act1.md

 `bb({eyes:"anger"})`

-b: Everybody was counting on you! ...to leave them alone and let them have a nice party without you, you horrible disgusting {{if _.whitebread}}white-bread-munching{{/if}} cree--
+b: Everybody was counting on us!

+b: ...to leave them alone and let them have a nice party without a horrible disgusting {{if _.whitebread}}white-bread-munching{{/if}} creep like u--

 ```